soboapps/RateMyApp/README.md

 # RateMyApp
 Add a Dialog to your Android App asking your Customers to Rate Your App

+I can't remember where I found this, I think it was on Stack Overflow, but if it is somone's work that you don't want up here, let me know and I will remove it.

+FYI, I did convert all of the Hard-Coded words to use the strings.xml so creating different Languages was easier.

 1. Copy the RateMyApp.class file to your Project (Don't foreget to Modify the Package Name at the Top)
 2. Copy the dialog.xml file to your Layout folder